vjurcutiu/portofolio/trading-bot-frontend-master/README.md

-# Trading Bot Frontend
+# 🎙️ Voice Assistant Frontend

-This project is the frontend application for a trading bot, built using Vue.js and Webpack.
-It provides a user interface for interacting with the trading bot, displaying data, and managing trading operations.
+Welcome to the **Voice Assistant Frontend**!
+This project is the sleek, modern interface for your voice assistant, designed to make interactions seamless and engaging.
+Built with cutting-edge web technologies, it lets you communicate with your assistant, view responses in style, and customize settings effortlessly.

+---

-## Table of Contents
+## 🚀 Table of Contents
 - [Installation](#installation)
 - [Development](#development)
 - [Build](#build)